Cypher-Z/Survey-Ethics-in-Security-Research/Questionnaire_EN.md

 - [ ] No projects involving ethical issues yet
 - [ ] Others___

-13. （至少选择1项）In your opinion, to improve ethical compliance in security research, what is the most important:
+13. （At least choose one option）In your opinion, to improve ethical compliance in security research, what is the most important:

 - [ ] Establishing authoritative agencies (e.g. IRBs) to provide professional guidance
 - [ ] Improving the education and awareness of ethical compliance for security researchers
 - [ ] More relevant courses in universities
 - [ ] Others___

-14. （选填）Do you have any relevant experience, advice or requests on how to address ethical issues in security research in institutions where there is no authoritative agencies such as an IRB:
+14. （Optional）Do you have any relevant experience, advice or requests on how to address ethical issues in security research in institutions where there is no authoritative agencies such as an IRB:

    ___